Using Email in Your ELI History Course

 • Email exchanges are considered to be formal communication; email is not IM, chat, texting, messaging, etc. So, formal English style and grammar usage should always be observed.

-• No IM contractions/acronyms, no mis-spellings, no slang is allowed; an email message may be returned to you for correction.
+• No IM contractions/acronyms, no misspellings, no slang is allowed; an email message may be returned to you for correction.

 • Please also note that inappropriate, aggressive, antagonistic, or impolite email will be forwarded to the appropriate college administrator for possible disciplinary action.

-6. Please do not email more than one assignment or extra credit item at a time.
+6. Please do not send more than one assignment or extra credit item at a time.
+That means that your instructor will not accept more than one submission per calendar day.

 • Please note also that your work is considered to have been submitted only when it actually reaches your instructor's inbox in a gradable form.
 In other words, the simple fact that you may have "sent" something does not constitute "submission" of an assignment.

-7. Failure to follow these email instructions may mean that an assignment will not reach your instructor.
-If an email does reach your instructor without the required identifying information, or in a format that is incorrect or improper, he/she will return the work ungraded with a request for resubmission.
+• If an email does reach your instructor without the required identifying information, or in a format that is incorrect or improper, he/she will return the work ungraded with a request for resubmission.

 8. You can expect to receive timely feedback on your emailed assignments.